TylerCovington/GreenBot/README.md

 4. Combine city, state and national park data in Google Firestore.<br>
 https://medium.com/vue-mastery/full-stack-vue-js-with-firestore-62e2fe2ec1f3

-5. Show amount of green space relative to each census block group.
+5. Show amount of greenspace relative to each census block group.
 (Needs to add up greenspace from GROUP  BY clause, and also include sum of greenspace area with 1/4 mile of block group.)<br>

 SELECT geoid areaID, the_geom, sum(ST_Area(the_geom)/100) AS area, sum(ST_Area(green_geom)/100) AS green_area
 FROM (